 Say you go to the doctor and they see signs that you’re likely to get type 2 diabetes -- you’re overweight and your blood sugar is on the rise.
 The first thing they’ll tell you is to get more exercise and change your diet.
 It’s up to you whether you do it or not, but imagine how much more that message would resonate if they say your genes confirm that you’re more likely to get the disease than other people.

 The doctor might even be able to give you certain medications that help people with a genetic profile similar to yours stave off the condition.
 Or maybe she’ll connect you with a proven prevention program to help you make those lifestyle changes.

 Or if your genes and family health history show you might be likely to get a certain type of cancer, your doctor can order a specific test and maybe catch the cancer before it starts.

 What’s a biosensor?
 It sounds futuristic, but the technology is here.
 Millions of us wear a nonmedical biosensor every day.
 That fitness tracker on your wrist gives you tons of information about your exercise habits, sleep patterns, and maybe even your heart rate.
 You use the information it provides to adjust your behavior and improve your health.

 It may not be long before your doctor suggests you wear a different type of biosensor as part of a precision medicine care plan.

 Or say you’ve recently been fainting and you don’t know why.
-He might look to both your genes and your heartbeat for answers.
-He could give you a portable electrocardiogram (EKG) device to keep track of your heartbeat over time.
+They might look to both your genes and your heartbeat for answers.
+They could give you a portable electrocardiogram (EKG) device to keep track of your heartbeat over time.
 You could use it for a few days or a few years.
 You might get a wireless patch, a device with electrodes, or an implantable biosensor.

 Your EKG data might suggest you have something common, like an irregular heartbeat.
 Or it could point to a rare genetic heart disease like Brugada syndrome.
 Based on information from the biosensor, your doctor will create a treatment plan just for you.